trust-mfn-berlin/animals-as-objects/vault/theme.showing-animals.md

 However, their labels often said very little, mirroring the lack of space available to the animals. **Visitors often did not learn anything apart from the species‘ Latin names.
 There was no information about their habitats or diets.** The goal of educating visitors about natural history had been addressed in the first founding documents of Berlin Zoo, as we have seen.
 However, for about 100 years, the idea of “education” was exclusively limited to the zoo's taxonomic architecture and reduced entry for the city‘s school pupils.
 It was expected of them and their teachers that they would passively take advantage of what was on offer in the exhibition and make their own observations based on their prior knowledge.

 It was only in 1972 that education became the focus of one of the conferences organised by the International Union of Directors of Zoological Gardens, which had been founded in 1935.[^14] Interestingly, the zoos of the GDR were more committed to active education in zoological gardens.
 At both Dresden Zoo and Tierpark Berlin, zoo schools had been opened as far back as in the early 1960s.
 They were facilities that provided systematic educational offers to visiting school pupils in the form of guided tours and natural history lessons.
 In 1968, Rostock Zoo organised a conference on the topic.
-Even though a zoo school had been opened in Frankfurt am Main at the urging of [[Bernhard Grzimek|material.Bernhard Grzimek]] in 1960, no such school was opened in West Berlin until 1985.[^15] Perhaps the entrenchment of the GDR’s zoological gardens within the cultural administration and their incorporation into the socialist educational ideal were the reasons for the earlier introduction of learning formats for natural history knowledge.
+Even though a zoo school had been opened in Frankfurt am Main at the urging of Bernhard Grzimek in 1960, no such school was opened in West Berlin until 1985.[^15] Perhaps the entrenchment of the GDR’s zoological gardens within the cultural administration and their incorporation into the socialist educational ideal were the reasons for the earlier introduction of learning formats for natural history knowledge.

 In 2019, the zoo school carried out 2,997 guided tours with over 34,700 visitors (of whom 23,301 were children).
 That same year, Tierpark Berlin put on a total of 2,027 guided tours for 14,096 children and 8,184 adults.[^16]

-## Research – but for which habitat?
+## Research – but for which Habitat?

 In the early decades of most of the zoos founded in the second half of the 18th century, the focus – at least in the eyes of zoo management – was on the scientific value of animal collections. **Zoos were places where it was possible to classify and draw up inventories of the animal world, where it was possible not just to show the world’s fauna but also to comprehend it for the first time.** Animals from all over the world were being kept for the first time at Berlin Zoo and, after their deaths, were described as species for the first time by the Museum of Natural History.[^17] Museum curator Paul Matschie, for example, described the East African civet by comparing a zoo animal with a museum taxidermy.
 The last specimens of the quagga, the thylacine, and the Schomburgk’s deer living at the zoo became type specimens at the Museum of Natural History.[^18]